mdshadesh/Face-Mask-Detection-Using-Transfer-Learning/README.md

 # Run Main Face Mask Detection Video Code

-# 1 Install Required Libraries:
+# Step 1: Install Required Libraries:
 Ensure you have the necessary libraries installed.
 The code requires TensorFlow, NumPy, imutils, and OpenCV (cv2).
 You can install them via pip:

 pip install tensorflow numpy imutils opencv-python

-# 2 Download Model Files:
+# Step 2: Download Model Files:

 Download the face detector model files (deploy.prototxt and res10_300x300_ssd_iter_140000.caffemodel) from here.
 Save the downloaded model files in a folder named face_detector.
-# 3 Download Mask Detection Model:
+# Step 3: Download Mask Detection Model:

 Download the face mask detection model (mask_detector.model) or train your own.
 Ensure the path to this model is correctly specified in the code.

-# 4 Run the Code:
+# Step 4: Run the Code:

 1. Copy the provided code into a Python environment (e.g., a Python script or a Jupyter Notebook).
 2. Update the paths to the face detector model (prototxtPath and weightsPath) and the face mask detection model (maskNet) in the code.